 For instance, if you want to try a new strain and only want enough for a joint or two, you can ask for one or two grams.
 Most of the pre-rolled joints sold at dispensaries are filled with a gram of weed, but some retailers offer shorter joints with a half-gram or quarter-gram.

-Scales are the best way to determine the weight of weed, but you can sometimes eyeball the amount.
-One gram is roughly the size of a grape.
-The bud itself can be dense or fluffy, depending on the strain, but the size will still look somewhat small.
+Scales are the best way to determine the weight of weed, but you can sometimes eyeball the amount to get a general idea.
+For accuracy, a scale is best because the bud itself can vary depending on the strain, which can be dense or fluffy.

-An ounce, on the other hand, is about the size of a coconut.
-It’s enough bud to fill up a whole zip-lock bag, and you can make almost a hundred joints or more than 30 tightly-packed blunts.
+An ounce, on the other hand, can range from the size of a fist to a coconut.
+It’s enough bud to make over 50 joints or more than 30 tightly-packed blunts.

 Pricing and Weed Rating System